open-mmlab/mmocr/docs/en/user_guides/config.md

    ic15_det_train.update(pipeline=_base_.train_pipeline)
    ```

-   Changes can also be made using the methods of the class attribute.
+   It can also be modified in the same way as changing Python class attributes.

    ```Python
    # Get the dataset in _base_